kepop1/rn-windows-mac/README.md

 It's much less red screeny that iOS and Android - the 'helper' window seems to avoid that dissapointing "Oh yeah it failed and broke a lot"

 Gotta treat the styles much like you do on a website and figure out how to handle them dynamically

+`yarn packager` doesn't run the same on Windows as Windows doesn't have watchman so that needs to be accounted for.
+Run `yarn start` - this doesn't do any of the cache clearing and watchman resetting on the packager.

+You're going to need to enable `developer mode` on in the Windows settings

+You also need to ensure you have the following: Universal Windows Platform Development, Desktop Development with C++ - this step is time consuming and definitely the biggest pain so far.

+Ok even installing Visual Studio 2019 and adding UWP in etc doesn't necessarily work

+> × Failed to restore the NuGet packages: Error: MSBuild tools not found.
+Make sure all required components
+> have been installed (e.g. v141 support)
+> You gotta tweak it to: Gotta install C++ v(141) in the sidebar when you select the UWP packages inside of the Visual Studio Installer.

+> × Failed to deploy: Fail to check the installed app, maybe developer mode is off on Windows
+> When you get this it means that you didn't run VSCode as an administrator so you need to re open VSCode or Bash or Terminal or whichever as an administrator.
+Even if you're on an admin account.

+Ctrl Shift D to bring up the developer menu

+Windows is definitely more unstable, had it crash because I missed a comma in the styling

+God knows what a react-native upgrade looks like when you're managing the 2 different platforms for windows and mac.

+Modified the react-native.config.js which is what Window's uses, this is different to Mac which will just work from the normal packager?
+Either way `yarn packager:windows`

+Mac uses the metro.config.macos.js file, however react-native-windows is going to modify the standard metro.config.js file, rather than create a separate one which is ... interesting, how are both platforms so distinct?

+Fonts linked in the assets/ section in the react-native.config.js are straight up ignored, so chances are they need to be linked at a Visual Studio solution level that controls the actual APP emulator/simulator.

+All things considered though it runs pretty quick!